TacoConKvass/Rug.NET/README.md

-# cig
+# Rug.NET
-A .NET compiler for Cig written in Zig
+A .NET compiler for Rug written in Zig